-(4) After a finding of satisfactory disposal site closure, the Commission will transfer the license to the State or Federal government-Government that owns the disposal site.
-If the U.S. Department of Energy is the Federal agency administering the land on bahalf-behalf of the Federal government-Government the license will be terminated because the Commission lacks regulatory authority over the Department for this activity.
-Under the conditions of the transferred license, the owner will carry out a program of monitoring to assure ensure continued satisfactory disposal site performance, perform physical surveillance to restrict access to the site, and carry out minor custodial activities.
+(4) After a finding of satisfactory disposal site closure, the Commission will transfer the license to the State or Federal government that owns the disposal site.
+If the U.S. Department of Energy is the Federal agency administering the land on bahalf-behalf of the Federal government the license will be terminated because the Commission lacks regulatory authority over the Department for this activity.
+Under the conditions of the transferred license, the owner will carry out a program of monitoring to assure continued satisfactory disposal site performance, perform physical surveillance to restrict access to the site, and carry out minor custodial activities.
 During this period, productive uses of the land might be permitted if those uses do not affect the stability of the site and its ability to meet the performance objectives.
 At the end of the prescribed period of institutional control, the license will be terminated by the Commission.

 [47 FR 57463, Dec.
-27, 1982, as amended at 58 FR 33891, June 22, 1993; 80 FR 74980, Dec.
-1, 2015]
+27, 1982, as amended at 58 FR 33891, June 22, 1993]